stubbscroll/evolve-script/readme.txt

 stuff that's inefficient:
 - script doesn't save steel for the first factory (which is important) and can buy a bunch of steel horseshoes first
-- script buys gps satellites when we'd rather have spaceports, factories, iridium mines, mining outposts (i guess we do want a few gps satellites)
+- script buys gps satellites when we'd rather use titanium on spaceports, factories, iridium mines, mining outposts (i guess we do want a few gps satellites though)
 - for now script distributes each crafter equally among resources (at least in mad-land and bioseed-land), but optimizing this is extremely low priority
 - the script insists on trying to be at positive power near the end of mad runs